-Excerpt from Book One-Bold Women of the 17th Century Series
+Excerpt from Book Three-Bold Women of the 17th Century Series

 Chapter One The Latin Quarter Paris, France 1680